eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-5.md

 ## Description

-To enable automatic analyzing of repositories, all repositories **MUST** have a file named `.tractusx` present on root-level.
+To enable automatic analysis of repositories, all repositories **MUST** have a file named `.tractusx` present on root-level.
 This file needs to contain metadata about the repository and product in a YAML format.
 The mandatory declarations in the `.tractusx` metadata file do vary for leading- and non-leading repositories.